 What Are the Four Pillars of CASB?

-As you research CASB, you’ll find four pillars or functions that define CASB.
-They summarize the benefits of using a CASB so that organizations get everything they need to secure their data.
+CASB’s four pillars (or functions) summarize the benefits of using a CASB so that organizations get everything they need to secure their data.

 Here are the four pillars of CASB:

-• Threat Protection: Along with monitoring, threat detection mitigates any suspicious activity.
+4. Threat Protection: Along with monitoring, threat detection mitigates suspicious activity.
 The threat detection pillar identifies external and internal threats, mitigates them, and sends a notification to administrators.
 User behavior patterns are commonly used in a CASB to identify suspicious behavior.
 For example, a salesperson should have access to customer data in a sales application, but the CASB raises an alert if a developer attempts to download the same data.
+By leveraging machine learning and advanced analytics, CASBs can detect and respond to threats in real-time.
+This proactive approach helps you stay ahead of potential breaches and minimize the impact of security incidents.

 Why You Need CASB